 PLANT HEIGHT: 12-18".

 HARDINESS ZONES: Annual.

-HARVEST: Leaves may be harvested once the plants have become established and before flowering begins.
+HARVEST: Harvestable at every stage.
+Leaves may be harvested once the plants have become established and before flowering begins.
+The immature seeds are sweet and fresh and can be harvested after they form on the flowers, until they become brown and dry.
 Mature seeds are produced about 3 months after planting and are harvested when dry on the plant.

 SOIL REQUIREMENTS: Does best in rich, well-drained soil.